Emirates Capital Asset Management (ECAM)

 Euro Monthly

-For the month of February the Euro has lost -0.66%.
-On a monthly closing basis it closed the month of January above the long term trend 10 month moving average keeping the long term outlook bullish until months end.
+For the month of May the Euro has lost -0.69%.
+On a monthly closing basis it closed the month of April above the long term trend 10 month moving average keeping the long term outlook bearish until months end.

 (Long Term Bullish)